 The target audience: Who is an incentive trip intended for?

 An incentive trip isn't for everyone.
 And that's exactly what makes it so special.
-It's exclusive.
-Selective.
-A reward you have to earn.
+It's exclusive and selective: a reward you have to earn.
 That exclusivity is what makes it so valuable.

-Important: Clearly communicate who is eligible and based on what criteria.
+Clearly communicate who is eligible and based on what criteria.
 Transparency prevents frustration.
-If the rules are fair and clear, an incentive program will motivate employees—even those who just missed out this year.
-Because next year, they’ll want to be part of it.
-Read more: Organizing a client event →
+If the rules are fair and clear, an incentive program will be motivating—even for those who just missed out this year.

 Destinations and experiences: where exclusivity makes all the difference

 An incentive trip isn’t just about the destination—it’s about the exclusivity of the experience.
-You could fly to Barcelona with Transavia and stay in a standard hotel.
-Or you could organize a private dinner in Barcelona on the rooftop of a modernist palace, followed by an exclusive flamenco show and a cocktail bar open exclusively for your group.
-Same city, completely different experience.
+You could fly to Barcelona and stay in a standard hotel.
+Or you could organize a private dinner in Barcelona on the rooftop of a modernist palace, followed by an exclusive show and a cocktail bar open only to your group.
+It’s the same city, but a completely different experience.

 The key is customization.
 An incentive trip that feels like a standard group tour misses the mark.
 It should feel like something you wouldn’t normally experience.
-That could be due to the location, but also to the details: a private transfer instead of a bus, a surprise activity, or a personal gift in the room.
-Learn more about finding unique locations →
+That could be due to the location, but also to the details: a private transfer, a surprise activity, or a personal gift in the room.

 Budget, WKR, and practical considerations

-Group size: Incentive trips work best for groups of 10 to 50 people.
-Small enough to ensure exclusivity and personal attention, yet large enough to foster group dynamics and a shared experience.
+Incentive trips work best for groups of 10 to 50 people.
+They are small enough to offer exclusivity and personal attention, yet large enough to foster group dynamics and shared experiences.

 Why Live Impact takes your incentive trip to the next level

 An incentive trip isn’t just any ordinary trip.
 It’s a reward experience that has to be perfect down to the last detail.
-One wrong choice—a mediocre hotel, a boring activity, a logistical problem—and the mood shifts from appreciation to disappointment.
+One wrong choice—a subpar hotel, a boring activity, a logistical glitch—and the mood shifts from appreciation to disappointment.
 Among your best people.
 You don’t want that.

 At Live Impact, we treat incentive trips as premium productions.
 We start with the goal: who are you rewarding, for what, and how do you want them to feel?
 From there, we design a travel experience that suits both the target audience and your brand.